 In the event of any disagreement, the TRM Administrator will note the disagreement, document the grounds for disagreement, and seek feedback on whether additional research or follow-up is warranted.
-In keeping with the goal of transparency, all of the comments and their status to date are available through the Lowa TRM SharePoint website.
+In keeping with the goal of transparency, all of the comments and their status to date are available through the lowa TRM SharePoint web site.
 If, after a reasonable opportunity for discussion and research, consensus cannot be reached on a technical or measure-related issue after good-faith efforts, the TRM Administrator will propose a resolution for recommendation to the Oversight Committee.
 If consensus within the Oversight Committee cannot be reached on matters of policy, TRM usage and application, or other non-technical matters, the TRM Administrator will document the issue in a Comparison Exhibit of Non-Consensus TRM Issues that will clearly lay out the different positions on non-consensus issues, and, to the extent possible, identify the parties who support each position.
-The Comparison Exhibit of Non-Consensus TRM Issues will be submitted along with the updated TRM to the Oversight Committee and as a part of TRM filings.
+The Comparison Exhibit of Non-Consensus TRM Issues that will clearly lay out the Oversight Committee and as a part of TRM filings.